microsoft/app-store-vsts-extension/README.md

 5. **Distribute to External Testers** *(Checkbox)* - Select to distribute the build to external testers (cannot be used with 'Skip Build Processing Wait' and 'Skip Submission').
 Using this option requires setting release notes in 'What to Test?'.

 6. **Groups** *(String)* - Optionally specify the group(s) of external testers this build should be distributed to.
+All testers in these groups will have access to this build.
+To specify multiple groups, separate group names by commas e.g. 'External Beta Testers,TestVendors'.
+If not specified the default 'External Testers' is used.

+###### If *Distribute a previously uploaded binary to External Testers* is selected

+1. **Build Number** *(String)* - The build number of the application build to distribute.
+If the build number is not specified, the most recent build is distributed.

+2. **Groups** *(String)* - Optionally specify the group(s) of external testers this build should be distributed to.
+All testers in these groups will have access to this build.
 To specify multiple groups, separate group names by commas e.g. 'External Beta Testers,TestVendors'.
 If not specified the default 'External Testers' is used.

 ##### Release Options for Production track